 Steel beams are among the central structural elements in building construction, structural engineering, and infrastructure projects.
 They carry loads across large spans, form frames, columns, or girders, and are used in composite constructions with concrete.
-In existing structures they are encountered during alterations, partial deconstruction, in industrial facilities, bridges, and tunnels.
-For planning, execution, maintenance, and especially for orderly deconstruction, it is crucial to understand geometry, material behavior, and connection details—as well as the practical methods used to safely separate, segment, and transport steel beams.
+In existing structures they occur during alterations, selective dismantling, and partial deconstruction in industrial facilities, bridges, and tunnels.
+For planning, execution, maintenance, and especially for orderly deconstruction, it is crucial to understand geometry, material behavior, and connection details – as well as the practical methods used to safely separate, segment, and transport steel beams.
 Tools and attachments from Darda GmbH such as concrete crushers or rock and concrete splitters play a role when beams are exposed from surrounding concrete or components are separated with low loads.

 A steel beam is a bar-shaped structural member made of structural steel that primarily resists bending and shear.
 Typical profile shapes are I and H sections (double‑T beams), IPE/HEA/HEB, U-sections, T-sections, as well as welded box and composite cross-sections.
 Steel beams form floor and roof beams, frame girders, purlins, beam bridges, or bracing elements.
 In composite construction they work together with cast-in-place or precast concrete; shear connectors then transfer forces between the steel flange and the concrete slab.
-Properties such as yield strength, toughness, weldability, and corrosion resistance shape applicability in new construction, strengthening, and deconstruction.
+Depending on regional designation systems and project requirements, properties such as yield strength, toughness, weldability, and corrosion resistance determine applicability in new construction, strengthening, and deconstruction.
+Terminology such as girder, joist, and member is often used synonymously in practice where the element primarily carries bending.

 Construction, cross-sections, and materials

 Steel beams consist of top flange, web, and bottom flange.
 The web carries shear, the flanges carry bending.
 Hot-rolled sections are widespread; for large capacities, welded plate or box girders are used.
-Common structural steels cover a wide range of strengths; the choice depends on deformation requirements, temperature exposure, and welding concepts.
+Common structural steels cover a wide range of strengths; the choice depends on deformation requirements, temperature exposure, execution class, and welding concepts.
 Surfaces are often galvanized, coated, or fire-protected.
 Cross-sectional geometry and slenderness influence buckling and lateral-torsional buckling susceptibility as well as the options for separative deconstruction.
+Web openings, attachments, and stiffeners affect both load paths and feasible cutting lines during dismantling.

 Profile series and typical dimensions